 Beacon House USA is the parent of Beacon House Ghana, NGOs dedicated to lost, abandoned, or abused children in Ghana, West Africa.
-We are a small NGO (only 6 people) that works through the Ghana Ministry of Gender, Children and Social Protection to protect the most vulnerable children.
+We are a small NGO of only 6 people.
 Motivation for our work is found in James 1:27, “Religion that is pure and undefiled before God, the Father, is this: to visit orphans and widows in their affliction, and to keep oneself unstained from the world.”

 As Ghana continues its pace towards being a middle-income country, society is transforming where families are becoming more nuclear.
 Parents are taking more active roles in their children’s upbringing.
 The old system of extended family participation was ripe for abuse where children were given to (or taken by) extended family members to work on farms or industry for the supposed benefit of the entire family.
 Unfortunately, that old system still exists and contributes to the exploitation of young children.

 The ministry of BHUSA and BH-Ghana is to stand in the gap where national agencies simply cannot go or do not have the resources to help the children.
 We do not give grants to any government agency but work with the legal authorities to help children who have no one speaking or acting on their behalf.
+Although we work through the Ghana Ministry of Gender, Children, and Social Protection in protecting Ghana’s most vulnerable children, we are not affiliated with any national government agency.
 We are primarily funded through Christian Churches and Churches of Christ in the US and Ghana.
-While we do accept corporate and multi-lateral grants we only do so when those grants do not impose restrictions that impede our faith-based approach.
+While we do accept corporate and multi-lateral grants we only do so when those grants do not impose restrictions that impede our Christ-centered approach.